webdriverio/webdriverio/packages/wdio-appium-service/README.md

 WebdriverIO Appium Service
 ==========================

-Handling the Appium server is out of scope of the actual WebdriverIO project.
+Handling the Appium server is out of the scope of the actual WebdriverIO project.
 This service helps you to run the Appium server seamlessly when running tests with the [WDIO testrunner](https://webdriver.io/docs/clioptions).
 It starts the [Appium Server](http://appium.io/docs/en/about-appium/getting-started/index.html#starting-appium) in a child process.

 ## Installation